-Since three years, Mathilde Bluteau is Microsoft France’s CFO.
-Very “business partner”, she spends much of her time with clients getting feedback on Microsoft’s Business Intelligence solutions.
+Mathilde Bluteau has been Microsoft France’s CFO for more than three years.
+Very “business partner,” she spends much of her time with clients getting feedback on Microsoft’s Business Intelligence solutions.
 For her, doing this is a no-brainer.
 “I wouldn’t be a good CFO if I were not passionate about the job and our company.
 If I don’t understand the business, what added value can I bring to the company?
 With these few words Mathilde Bluteau sums up her enthusiasm for and commitment to Microsoft France.

 Leader League.
 If the label “business partner” is somewhat overused these days, that doesn’t diminish the fact that it perfectly sums up your style as Chief Financial Officer.
 Can you explain how your department works?

 Mathilde Bluteau.
 My team is made up of 22 people, including three managers and two individual contributors, covering the following areas: compliance control, financial planning and analysis, business controlling of the commercial, general public and Consumer Channels Group divisions.
 Each manager is a true financial director for the division they support.
 And as a member of the management team of their division, they must know how to analyze and communicate its performance, plan and accurately predict the evolution of its activity as well as bring their leadership to each and every decision with a view to the profitable development of their division.
 They are true business partners, capable of understanding the complexities of each licensing agreement and the dynamics of each division.
 They must all be leaders and have a very strong sense of responsibility in the decision making process.
 For my part, I strive to stay very close to our partners and clients.
 I have redoubled my efforts and those of my team to share our experience and business intelligence solutions with our clients.